top of page

 Full list available upon request.

-Full list of engagements with partners including Aspen Institute, Audi, Bezos Earth Fund, British Council, Climate Crisis Advisory Group, The Global Goals, Natural History Museum, The New York Times, and Virgin Unite available upon request.
+Full list of events (including COP16, COP28, COP29, COP30, UNGA80, and IUCN World Congress) and partner engagements (including Aspen Institute, British Council, Climate Crisis Advisory Group, National Wildlife Federation, Natural History Museum, The New York Times, TIME, Virgin Unite) available upon request.

 Teaching